Everything you Need to Know about Direct Deposit

 What is direct deposit - really?

 It’s time to become knowledgeable so you can get the most out of direct deposits.
-Luckily, you have a partner in crime!
-We at Envel have developed the world’s smartest bank account, and we’re here to help.
+But don't panic, we got you!!
+At Envel have developed the world’s smartest bank account, and we’re here to help.
 Keep reading if you’re curious!

 Your ultimate guide to direct deposits